vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 pools signal the progress timeline on every submission; a pool on a dedicated transfer queue does not, and its retentions are not metered.
 The timeout remains for the one event that reduces the total without a signal: a completed context an acquirer claimed first settles its bytes on the host.
 A host-signalled wake-up (P10) would retire it.
+A wait of its own that returns `VK_ERROR_DEVICE_LOST` latches the loss before the gate returns, and `acquire` tests the flag again after the gate, so a thread that leaves it on the loss is refused rather than handed a context (L21).

 ## 7. Allocation ladder